garden-io/garden/docs/reference/action-types/Run/docker-compose-exec.md

   # Path to workdir directory for this command.
   workdir:

-  # Extra arguments to pass to the command.
-  extraArgs: []

   # Index of the container if there are multiple instances of a service.
   index: 1